Prateekarora1998/Job_Match_Recommendation_Engine/README.md

 # Job Match Recommendation Engine

-Steps to execute the python code and test are given as follows:
+Steps to execute the python code and tests are given as follows:

 ### Prerequisite

 * Install Python.
 After the installation, type `python --version` in command prompt or terminal to check for the python installation.
+* Run command prompt or terminal as an Administrator.
 * Type `pip --version` to check for pip installation.
-* Install 3 libariers which are: Pyarrow, Pandas and Pytest.
+* Install 3 libariers using command prompt which are: Pandas, Pytest and Pyarrow.

     Windows:
     * `pip install pandas`
+    * `pip install pytest`
     * `pip install pyarrow`
-    * `pip install pytest`

     Ubuntu/Mac OS:
     * `sudo pip install pandas`
+    * `sudo pip install pytest`
     * `sudo pip install pyarrow`
-    * `sudo pip install pytest`
 * Type `pip list` or `pip3 list` to print the list of python libraries installed.
 If the above 3 libraries are installed, it will be displayed in the list.
 * Install `git`.